Debbie Abrahams MP (Oldham East and Saddleworth)

 Layla Moran (Oxford West and Abingdon)

 Layla is a Liberal Democrat politician in the UK.
 She has been Member of Parliament for the constituency of Oxford West and Abingdon since June 2017 and champions the skylark.
 The constituency covers the west and north of the city of Oxford, the town of Abingdon and surrounding rural areas.
-In Parliament Layla is Liberal Democrat Education Spokesperson and she sits on the Public Affairs Select Committee.
+In Parliament Layla is Liberal Democrat Education Spokesperson.

 Layla is championing the Skylark.View Species

 Rt.
 Hon.
-Caroline Nokes MP (Romsey and Southampton North)
+Caroline Noakes MP (Romsey and Southampton North)

 Caroline is a Conservative Party politician in the UK.
 She has been the Member of Parliament for the Hampshire constituency of Romsey and Southampton North since 2010.
 Caroline has a keen interest in environmental issues.
 She is championing the Duke of Burgundy butterfly.
-Caroline is Minister of State at the Home Office.
+Caroline is the Chair of the Women and equalities Committee.

 “I’m thrilled to be working with Butterfly Conservation to raise the profile of this rare butterfly and I’m hoping that by being a ‘Species Champion’ I can contribute to securing its future in Hampshire.”View Species